 It actually surprises me when someone says they have to “sell” a client their services.
-Because the truth be told….your services should be soo good that your client tells EVERYONE about them, and others can see the value easily and want to hire you as well!
+Because, truth be told, your services should be so good that your client tells everyone about them, and others can see the value easily and want to hire you as well!

 So how can you ensure quality customer service?

 - Set clear expectations for your clients—I will be honest, sometimes this is really hard to do!
 You fall in love with a client, and you bend your rules.
 But from the very beginning you need to set the expectations.

 This includes things like turn around times, reasonable time frames for a project to be completed, payments etc., communication methods, email response times etc. And when a project is going to take longer than expected to let them know.
 Sometimes you will need to remind your clients of these things, and they will appreciate that you do.

 - Go above and beyond what is expected.
 That does not mean you are doing work for free!
 It means that you’re doing an exceptional job!
 It means that, hey, you noticed a few things misspelled in the newsletter they sent you, ask them if it is ok that you fix those errors.
 Or maybe you noticed a broken link on their website and you fix it without being asked.
 Always do quality work, and anticipate their needs before they even see it.

 - Ask your clients for feedback.
 Everyone appreciates their opinions being valued.
 Ask your clients for feedback on a regular basis, make sure you are living up to their expectations.
 Find out how you can help them better!
 Take responsibility when things are not right and figure out a solution to fix it!